EternalCodeTeam/EternalCore/README.md

 ## :construction_worker: Developer API

-To use EternalCore API, you firstly need to add EternalCode to your project.
+To use EternalCore API, you first need to add EternalCode to your project.
 To do that follow these steps:
-You can check latest release number [here](github.com/EternalCodeTeam/EternalCore/releases/latest).
+You can check the latest release number [here](github.com/EternalCodeTeam/EternalCore/releases/latest).

 1. Add repository: